pytest-dev/pytest/doc/en/how-to/capture-stdout-stderr.rst

 How to capture stdout/stderr output
 =========================================================

-Pytest can intercept stdout and stderr by using the ``--capture=`` command-line or argument or by using fixtures.
-The flag ``--capture=`` configures reporting, whereas the fixtures offer somewhat more granular control and allow inspection during testing.
-The reports can customized with the `-r flag <../reference/reference.html#command-line-flags>`_.
+Pytest intercepts stdout and stderr as configured by the ``--capture=`` command-line argument or by using fixtures.
+The ``--capture=`` flag configures reporting, whereas the fixtures offer more granular control and allows inspection of output during testing.
+The reports can be customized with the `-r flag <../reference/reference.html#command-line-flags>`_.

 Default stdout/stderr/stdin capturing behaviour
 ---------------------------------------------------------